tinsir888/study-notes-mkdocs/docs/audatalogi/24FComputationalComplexity/TACC5PolyHierarchy.md

 $DTIME^A(T(n)),DSPACE^A(S(n)),NTIME^A(T(n))$.

-:heavy_exclamation_mark:Problem for non-deterministic space-bounded oracle Turing machine: it may write very long strings to the oracle tape.
+:book:Problem for non-deterministic space-bounded oracle Turing machine: it may write very long strings to the oracle tape.

 Solution: Requiring the oracle Turing machine to behave deterministically in the time between writing the first symbol to the oracle tape and making the oracle query. (deterministic oracle access)